 |First of all, you can use a content development platform with predesigned templates.
 This saves time and effort – one thing is struggling to code something like a carousel, quite another is purchasing these blocks of professionally written code together with the platform.
 All that is left is to customize them to match the edetailer.
 This way, the developers don’t get too deep into the HTML, and the time spared can be used for actual design.|

 |Secondly, the API.
 Typically, a guru needs time to study them all if you want the content to run properly.
 However, this can be avoided, too.
 It’s been several years since the first calls to “break the silos”, and today you can benefit from an engine with universal API to be used.
 This way, an agency can put less effort into establishing navigation, data collection, etc.|

 |You’ve been thinking about outsourcing, right?
 After all, if some of the tasks are too complicated for a team, why not have them done somewhere else?
 This is rational sometimes.
 We live in the era of microservices, and can purchase narrowly defined “things”.
 Even if they are lines of HTML5.

 The thing to take care of here is that the code should be intelligible and easy to work with.
 This will provide you quicker intermediate results since that other team will have to work as part of the whole project.
 To ensure this, again, you can select a development standard with clear guidelines and well-written documentation, so that if you have to redirect pieces of work they come to you as quick as possible.

 You can try these practices right away if you want – all you need is to settle upon a good development standard/engine and a number of useful tools.
 By making junior developers use ready-made blocks of code, you win time and flawless functioning.
-It would be reasonable to use elements designed specifically for eDetailing as it is unique in many ways.
-Additionally, by using universally functional API, you can be on the safe side when it comes to what CLM the presentation is for.
+It would be reasonable to use elements designed specifically for edetailer as it is unique in many ways.
+Additionally, by using universally functional API, you can be on the safe side when it comes to what CLM presentation is designed for.
 To make the necessary step, you can order a free demo here.